 So you want to get started with no risk matched betting?
 You’ve made a great decision.

-You can sign up for a free trial here at The Sure Bettor, no strings attached.
+You can sign up for a free trial at OddsMonkey here.

-That’s it for today’s article on no risk matched betting, thanks for reading and we’ll see you on the inside very soon.
+That’s it for today’s article on no risk matched betting, thanks for reading and good luck.